javaswapdevelpment/java-document/roadmap.md

 ## Q1 2021

-Launchpools (Oceans) : Stake SALT get tokens
+Launchpools (Oceans) : Stake JAVA get tokens

 Announce partnerships

 ## Q2 2021

-Lottery (Burning Mechanism): The lottery is not only a chance for you to win more SALT but also a burning mechanism for us to keep the value of the token high.
+Lottery (Burning Mechanism): The lottery is not only a chance for you to win more JAVA but also a burning mechanism for us to keep the value of the token high.

-IFO: Initial Farm Offerings: Stake SALT, the only way to buy new tokens with our brand new token sale model
+IFO: Initial Farm Offerings: Stake JAVA, the only way to buy new tokens with our brand new token sale model

 NFT: Non Fungible Tokens

-Add SALT Governance
+Add JAVA Governance

 ## Q3 2021

-SALT Exchange (AMM just like Pancake Swap)
+JAVA Exchange (AMM just like Pancake Swap)

 Binary options